schnerring/schnerring.github.io/content/posts/opnsense-baseline-guide-with-vpn-guest-and-vlan-support/index.md

 | Network Address | `193.32.127.67/32`                            |
 | Gateway         | `WAN_DHCP`                                    |
 | Description     | `Keep tunnels to mullvad-ch6-wireguard alive` |

+### Gateway Selection

+Because we checked the **Disable Routes** option earlier, we have to define gateway rules for the dynamic WireGuard interfaces ourselves.
+[We'll take care of this in the firewall rules section of this guide](#wireguard-gateway-selection).

 ## DNS